 The first thing you do when faced with any study or report is read the executive summary or overview—right?
 Then you decide if reading the rest of the material is worth your time.
+This is why it is so important for you to learn how to write an executive summary for a case study.

 The executive summary of your case study serves exactly the same function.
 If the reader sees nothing beyond this section, they will still walk away with a good understanding of your service.